haf/expecto/README.md

 which returns 1 if any tests failed, otherwise 0.
 Useful for returning to the operating system as error code.

+For interactive environments, you can alternatively call [`runTestsReturnLogs`](#runtestsreturnlogs), which returns the console output as a string.

 It's worth noting that `<|` is just a way to change the associativity of the language parser.
 In other words; it's equivalent to: